HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/congrats.md

 You have:
 - Created a new NSF, Forms and Views
 - Configured it for access under the application name "customers".
-- Created documents.
+- Created, updated and deleted documents.
-- Viewed and searched the documents.
+- Viewed the documents.
 </div>
 </div>